AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2021/fusion-sept-13-21.md

 Previously, all executions had a Details button, and occasionally users would click into the details only to find that there were no details available.

-For more information, see [View a scenario's execution history in Adobe Workfront Fusion](../../../workfront-fusion/scenarios/view-scenario-execution-history.md).

 ## SDL Managed Translation connector timeout increased to 120 seconds